 observations, blog posts, and sketches, Guaren, was published in 2011, and his first longer piece, the novella Now, What Shall I Do Next?, came out in China in 2012.
 Though highly popular with a select group of readers and writers (Li Jingze, former head editor of People's Literature Magazine regularly praises him publicly), A Yi's reputation has not yet spread to a wider reading public (and, given the darkness of his subject matter, it might not).

-A Yi's first novel to appear in English is A Perfect Crime,published by Oneworld, June, 2015 (UK).
+A Yi's first book to appear in English is A Perfect Crime (translated from Now, What Shall I Do Next?), published by Oneworld, June, 2015 (UK).
 Translated by Anna Holmwood.

 An English translation of his story "The Curse" can be read here.